DoctorWkt/acwj/37_Switch/Readme.md

 All of the above is fine and good, except that we have to parse a 'switch' statement from top to bottom.
 This means that we won't know how big the jump table should be until after we have parsed all of the cases.
-This also means that, unless perform some clever tricks, we will have generated the assembly code for all the cases *before* we can generate the jump table.
+This also means that, unless we perform some clever tricks, we will have generated the assembly code for all the cases *before* we can generate the jump table.

 As you know, I'm writing this compiler following the "KISS principle": keep